Sanctuary campus: Background

 An estimated 200,000 to 225,000 college students in the United States are undocumented, according to the Pew Research Center.
-Approximately 49% of illegal immigrants between 18 and 24 have attended college or university, compared with 71% of all US residents in this age group.
+Approximately 49% of undocumented immigrants between 18 and 24 have attended college or university, compared with 71% of all US residents in this age group.
+There are approximately 832,881 DACA recipients, short for Deferred Action for Childhood Arrivals, residing in the United States.
+A survey revealed approximately 22.9 percent of DACA recipients were attending school with 73.5 percent of that portion working toward a bachelor’s degree or higher.
+Additionally there has been a large increase in International Students attending Colleges and Universities in the United States with more than 1.1 million (1,126,690) international students in 2023/2024, a 7 percent increase from the previous academic year.